- 6 minutes to read

-Use the following tokens to highlight task-based comments in the color:
+Use the following tokens to highlight task-based comments in color:

 - BUG (FIXME)

-You can change the highlight colors on the Rich Comments options page.
+You can change highlight colors on the Rich Comments options page.

 Large and Small Comments

-- Use one, two, or three "+" characters at the start of the comment to create large comments;
+- Use one, two, or three "+" characters at the start of the comment to increase the font size;

-- Use one, two, or three "-" characters at the start of the comment to create small comments.
+- Use one, two, or three "-" characters at the start of the comment to decrease the font size.

-You can also use the hashtag character ("#") to specify comment size.
+You can also use the hashtag character ("#") to specify a comment's font size.